splunk-soar-connectors/awsiam/README.md

 Type: **generic**
 Read only: **False**

-Delete user and user profile as well as all its associations with groups, policies, and access keys from AWS IAM account\.
+Delete user and user profile as well as all its associations with groups, policies, and access keys from AWS IAM account.

 #### Action Parameters
 PARAMETER | REQUIRED | DESCRIPTION | TYPE | CONTAINS